Can My Employer Change My Contract Without My Consent?

 When Custom and Practice Becomes a Contractual Right

-Even if something was never becomeen into your contract, it can still become a contractual term through what is known as “custom and practice.”
+Even if something was never written into your contract, it can still become a contractual term through “custom and practice.”
 This applies when a benefit or arrangement has been consistently applied over a long period, without exception, and employees have come to rely on it as part of their terms.

 A well-known example involves annual bonuses.
-If an employer has paid every employee the same December bonus for ten or more years, without ever labelling it discretionary, an employment tribunal may find that the bonus has become a contractual entitlement.
-Withdrawing it without consent could then be treated as a breach of contract.
+If an employer has paid every employee the same December bonus for ten or more years, without ever labelling it discretionary, a tribunal may find that the bonus has become a contractual entitlement.
+Withdrawing it without consent could be treated as a breach of contract.

 The threshold is consistency, longevity, and reasonable expectation.
 If something has always been done the same way and employees have relied on it, it may have already crossed into contractual territory.